pinefoambath/pinefoambath/README.md

 ### Hi, I’m Andrea 🙂

 I live in Zurich ⛰ 🍫. work at [Simplificator](https://www.simplificator.com), TA at [Le Wagon](https://www.lewagon.com) 🙇‍♀️ and write on [Medium](https://medium.com/@_andrea).
 I enjoy learning programming languages and frameworks.
-I've worked on projects using React, Javascript, TypeScript, Ruby on Rails (including Stimulus, View Components, MapBox), Gatsby, Java, Android SDK, GraphQL, Tailwind, Netlify, Sanity, HTML and CSS.
+I've worked on projects using React, Javascript, TypeScript, Ruby on Rails (including Stimulus, View Components, MapBox), Gatsby, Java, Android SDK, GraphQL, Tailwind, Netlify and Sanity.

-Some of my projects:
+Example projects:

 * 🗞 Used Java and the Android Studio SDK to make the [Good News Mix](https://play.google.com/store/apps/details?id=com.rollmopsgames.guardianapp2020), an Android app that gives you a break from bad news.
 Available on the Google Play store.